chyla/OutputMatchTestingTool/README.md

 path to the SUT.
 The tool will run the SUT, check the expectations and print the results.

+The next steps of this introduction will use the Unix `cat` program.
+Here is what the manual says about it *concatenate files and print on the standard output*.
+When the input file is not given the standard input is printed on the standard output, we will use this.

-Here is the example test file for the `cat` program:
+Here is the first test file example for the `cat` program:

 ```
 RUN